 What is an FSA?

 - If you're ready to give up smoking, invest in nicotine patches and other smoking cessation products.
-The time to make New Year's resolutions is just around the corner.

 The advice provided is for informational purposes only.